COMBINE-lab/salmon/doc/source/salmon.rst

    u   = The entire pair was unmapped.
-No mappings were found for either the left or right read. m1  = Left orphan (mappings were found for the left (i.e. first) read, but not the right). m2  = Right orphan (mappinds were found for the right read, but not the left). m12 = Left and right orphans.
+No mappings were found for either the left or right read. m1  = Left orphan (mappings were found for the left (i.e. first) read, but not the right). m2  = Right orphan (mappings were found for the right read, but not the left). m12 = Left and right orphans.
 Both the left and right read mapped, but never to the same transcript.

 By reading through the file of unmapped reads and selecting the appropriate